-South Asia has a particularly rich heritage which includes scholarly treatises and handbooks with practical advice (e.g. vastu śāstra knowledge) and the long tradition of maṇḍala- related concepts in both the political and religious sense, which is reflected in indigenous cartography.
+South Asia has a particularly rich heritage which includes scholarly treatises and handbooks with practical advice (e.g. vastu śāstra knowledge) and the long tradition of mandala-related concepts in both the political and religious sense, which is reflected in indigenous cartography.
 A place is generally sacralized by the presence of a divine being, local spirits, and goddesses and gods of different orders.
 Visual representation of space in shrines or other objects of divine presence thus implies some form of interaction with these divinities, be it visiting, "seeing" (darśana), offering gifts or receiving blessings.
 This is an important cultural practice which is embedded in other practices (bodily movement, ritual, music, speech, etc...), and as a social phenomenon it is subject to change.
-The colonial encounter introduced new forms of visualization, new media and markets, different ways of seeing and treating space, which were variously appropriated, assimilated or rejected...58 developing a conception of the site as a whole is apparent from these succinct framings.
-And, to return to Pinney's observations about the lifestyles represented in the foregrounds and backgrounds of calendar art, yet another part of the conception of Kedarnath as a whole that attention to its visual culture generates are the ways in which people must navigate between embodiment and representation while present there.
+The colonial encounter introduced new forms of visualization, new media and markets, different ways of seeing and treating space, which were variously appropriated, assimilated or rejected...58 the foregrounds and backgrounds of calendar art, yet another part of the conception of Kedarnath as a whole that attention to its visual culture generates are the ways in which people must navigate between embodiment and representation while present there.
 These navigations are part of what a social constructionist lens renders visible.
-John Durham Peters calls this condition of being caught between culture and mass culture, between being in the landscape and seeing it as a picture, the condition of bifocality.59 It is a condition of living caught between different modes of being in the world.
+John Durham Peters calls this condition of being caught between culture and mass culture, between being in the landscape and seeing it as a picture, the condition of bifocality.
+59 It is a condition of living caught between different modes of being in the world.
 Mary M. Crain thinks through many of the above issues in her work on the changes tourism is bringing to the Andalusian pilgrimage tradition of El Rocio.
 She asks

-The utility of investigating forms of visual culture found at Kedarnath as a tool for
+The utility of investigating forms of visual culture found at Kedarnath as a tool for developing a conception of the site as a whole is apparent from these succinct framings.
+And, to return to Pinney's observations about the lifestyles represented in

-57 Martin.
+$^{^{57}}$ Martin.
 Gaenszle and Jörg.
-Gengnagel, Visualizing space in Banaras : images, maps, and the practice of representation, Ethno-Indology, v.
+Gengnagel, Visualizing space in Banaras: images, maps, and the practice of representation, Ethno-Indology, v.
 4 (Wiesbaden: Harrassowitz, 2006), 8.
-58 Ibid., 8-9.